About using DirectQuery in Power BI

-Here's an easy way to get to this folder: In Power BI Desktop select File > Options and settings > Options, and then select Diagnostics.
-The following dialog window appears:
+To get to this folder, in Power BI Desktop, select File > Options and settings > Options, and then select Diagnostics.
+The following dialog appears:

-When you select the Open traces folder link, under Diagnostic Options, the following folder opens: <User>\AppData\Local\Microsoft\Power BI Desktop\Traces.
+When you select Open crash dump/traces folder, under Diagnostic Options, the following folder opens: <User>\AppData\Local\Microsoft\Power BI Desktop\Traces.

-Navigating to that folder's parent folder displays the folder containing AnalysisServicesWorkspaces, which will contain one workspace subfolder for every open instance of Power BI Desktop.
-These subfolders are named with an integer suffix, such as AnalysisServicesWorkspace2058279583.
+Navigating to that folder's parent folder displays the folder containing AnalysisServicesWorkspaces, which will contain one workspace folder for every open instance of Power BI Desktop.
+These folders are named with an integer suffix, such as AnalysisServicesWorkspace2058279583.

-Inside that folder is a \Data subfolder that contains the trace file FlightRecorderCurrent.trc for the current Power BI session.
+Inside that folder is a \Data folder.
+It contains the trace file FlightRecorderCurrent.trc for the current Power BI session.
 The corresponding workspace folder is deleted when the associated Power BI Desktop session ends.

-The trace files can be read using the SQL Server Profiler tool, which is available as a free download as part of SQL Server Management Studio.
-You can get that from this location.
+The trace files can be read using the SQL Server Profiler tool.
+Get it as part of the free download SQL Server Management Studio.

 Once you download and install SQL Server Management Studio, run SQL Server Profiler.